-This tutorial uses a Kalman filter suitable for C code generation to illustrate some key aspects of fixed-point conversion workflow, specifically steps 2 and 3 in the above list.
+This tutorial uses Kalman filter suitable for HDL code generation to illustrate some key aspects of fixed-point conversion workflow, specifically steps 2 and 3 in the above list.

 The MATLAB code used in this example implements a simple Kalman filter.
 This example also contains a MATLAB testbench that exercises the filter.

 Kalman filter implementation suitable for HDL code generation

 design_name = 'mlhdlc_kalman_hdl'; testbench_name = 'mlhdlc_kalman_hdl_tb'; % % MATLAB Design: <matlab:edit('mlhdlc_kalman_hdl') mlhdlc_kalman_hdl> % MATLAB testbench: <matlab:edit('mlhdlc_kalman_hdl_tb') mlhdlc_kalman_hdl_tb> %

 Create a New Folder and Copy Relevant Files

 Execute the following lines of code to copy the necessary example files into a temporary folder.